BigThunderSR/homeassistant-addons-onstar2mqtt/onstar2mqtt-bigthundersr-vehicle3/DOCS.md

 ### MQTT Polling Status Success Timestamp Monitor

-* **MQTT Auto-Discovery for Polling Status Sensors for HA Added Starting at v1.16.0**
+- **MQTT Auto-Discovery for Polling Status Sensors for HA Added Starting at v1.16.0**
-  * Polling Status Message, Timestamp and True/False Sensor from last command run are published to MQTT auto-discovery topics and are grouped in a MQTT device grouping for all command status sensors for the same vehicle.
+  - Polling Status Message, Timestamp and True/False Sensor from last command run are published to MQTT auto-discovery topics and are grouped in a MQTT device grouping for all command status sensors for the same vehicle.
-  * Set `MQTT_LIST_ALL_SENSORS_TOGETHER="true"` to group all the sensors under one MQTT device starting at v1.17.0.
+  - Set `MQTT_LIST_ALL_SENSORS_TOGETHER="true"` to group all the sensors under one MQTT device starting at v1.17.0.
-    * Default is `"false"`.
+    - Default is `"false"`.

-#### To add manually if wanted
+#### To Manually Add MQTT Polling Status Success Timestamp Monitor if Wanted

 Create a MQTT sensor in Home Assistant